nanoframework/nanoFramework.IoT.Device/tips-trick.md

 - Issue: There is no generic (yet) and no Queue in nanoFramework.
 Most of the time, the usage of those elements are simple.
 - Resolution: Replace the Queue by a `ArrayList` and use `Add` and `Remove` with a cast to read the data.

+## Console

+- Issue: `Console` is not available in .NET nanoFramework.
+It does only appear on the sample side.
+- Resolution: can be replaced by `Debug`.
+And the `Console.Read` and other elements like this from the samples can be replaced by hard coded data or constants.